wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Changelog ==

+= 2.8.1 =
+* Bug fix: transform re-assigning the value of a column was creating a duplicate column

 = 2.8 =
 * Can put functions in short code filters. <a target="_cfdb_doc" href="http://cfdbplugin.com/?page_id=1073">See documentation</a>
 * Can transform data coming into short codes by assigning functions or classes in the new "trans" short code attribute. <a target="_cfdb_doc" href="http://cfdbplugin.com/?page_id=1076">See documentation</a>